ray-project/ray/doc/source/data/iterating-over-data.rst

 =====================================

 :class:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>` is slow because it
 shuffles all rows.
-For better performance, shuffle a subset of rows while iterating.

-To iterate over batches with shuffling, specify ``local_shuffle_buffer_size``.
+If a full global shuffle isn't required, you can shuffle a subset of rows up to a provided buffer size during iteration by specifying ``local_shuffle_buffer_size``.
+While this isn't a true global shuffle like ``random_shuffle``, it's more performant because it doesn't require excessive data movement.

 .. tip::